 Other than tuition fees, an international student need to pay the following

 Some financial assistance is provided by Canadian universities for international graduate students.
 Competition is keen, and application must be made along with the application for admission to graduate school.
 Some provincial governments reserve a portion of their graduate scholarships for international students.
-Inquiries about scholarships should be made one year before planned enrollment.
+Inquiries about scholarships should be made one year before planned enrolment.

 Students must meet the costs of study and living in Canada.
 Citizenship and Immigration Canada requires proof that the student has sufficient money available.
-If the institution provides a cost of living estimate, the immigration officer will generally follow it.
-In the absence of a cost of living estimate, the immigration officer will require evidence of $10,000 – 15,000 (depending on the area of study) to cover 12 months living expenses for a single student.
-This amount includes food, accommodation, transportation, medical insurance, books, clothing and sundries.
+If the institution provides a cost-of-living estimate, the immigration officer will generally follow it.
+In the absence of a cost-of-living estimate, the immigration officer will require evidence of $10,000 - 15,000 (depending on the area of study) to cover 12 months living expenses for a single student.
+This amount includes food, accommodation, transportation, medical insurance, books, clothing, and sundries.
 Tuition and other student fees are not included in this amount.
 These are minimum estimates.

-Students from warmer climates must expect to spend a considerable amount of money in the first few months on winter wear such as coats, boots, sweaters and gloves.
+Students from warmer climates must expect to spend a considerable amount of money in the first few months on winter wear such as coats, boots, sweaters, and gloves.
 On the campus, most students dress informally.

 Since the winters are cold in most parts of Canada, an adequate warm clothing budget is a must.

 Expect to spend US $250 - $350 for proper winter clothes.